Solar Panels Information and Guides

 A solution designed specifically for you

 ZEN qualified installers will arrive at your site at the agreed time, take you through what they will be doing, run final checks on your roof, meterboard and your switchboard.
-They’ll then get to work on fitting the solar panels to your roof, installing your inverter to your wall, and safely wiring everything together and connecting it to your switchboard to complete your solar system.
+They’ll then get to work on fitting the panels to your roof, installing your inverter to your wall, and safely wiring everything together and connecting it to your switchboard to complete your solar system.

 Once your system installation is complete, the installers will take you through the use of your system and how you can access your online monitoring report.
-The online monitoring allows you to see your energy generation and the overall performance of your system over time, from any internet enabled device.
+The online monitoring allows you to see your electricity generation and the overall performance of your system over time, from any internet enabled device.

 In the unlikely event that something does go wrong with your solar panels, battery, or system, the Australian-based ZEN Customer Support Team is always available to assist you.
 They can be contacted on 1300 936 466 or firstname.lastname@example.org.
 Remember that Australian based customer support adds significant value to your solar panel investment.

-Having solar panels on your east-facing roof is perfect for those that use a lot of energy in the morning; these panels will capture the morning sun and give you electricity when you need at most.
-Conversely, having solar panels on your west-facing roof is perfect if you use a lot of energy in the afternoon or early evening; this works well in summer to cool down your house at the end of a long, hot day.
+Having solar panels on your east-facing roof is perfect for those that use a lot of power in the morning; these panels will capture the morning sun and give you electricity when you need at most.
+Conversely, having solar panels on your west-facing roof is perfect if you use a lot of power in the afternoon or early evening; this works well in summer to cool down your house at the end of a long, hot day.

 In most circumstances, a well installed solar panel system will last for up to 25 years.
 With our long history in solar, ZEN Energy is one of the few companies in Australia that can point to systems that are still performing well years and years after their installation.